 On the other hand, what, then?
 Is that really it?
 Just let the Ukrainians take their lumps?
 Maybe help them out as much as we can with infrastructure repair, and hope they can ride out a protracted game of ballistic missile Whac-A-Mole with Vlad the Impaler?

 I have to say, I just don’t know any more.
 At a certain point, prudence starts to feel like cowardice, and by God, the prospect of watching those Russian bastards hammering a helpless civilian population into the Stone Age seems more than enough to spur even the most coldly calculating heart to action.
 At this point, I almost don’t care what prudence dictates – I just don’t see how we can bear it.
 Perhaps against my better judgment, I’m feeling that if ever there was an escalatory risk worth taking, the deployment of NATO forces for the limited purpose of manning Patriot batteries, and saving innocent civilians, has got to be it.
 After all, the mission wouldn’t involve the killing of any Russian personnel, any attack on Russian-held territory (let alone Russia proper), or any direct confrontation between opposing forces at all, but only the interception of their missiles, with our best machines pitted against theirs in a technological clash which for them would be bloodless.
-This would certainly be preferable to another more reckless idea being bandied about, arming the Ukrainians with some of our most potent long range offensive weapons, like the guided Army Tactical Missile System (a sort of super HIMARS) and the Tomahawk cruise missile, giving them the ability to strike deep into Russia and respond in kind.
+This would certainly be preferable to another, arguably more reckless idea being bandied about, arming the Ukrainians with some of our most potent long range offensive weapons, like the guided Army Tactical Missile System (a sort of super HIMARS) and the Tomahawk cruise missile, giving them the ability to strike deep into Russia and respond in kind.
 Compared to that, sending in a few of our troops to man purely defensive anti-missile systems seems a lot more, well, proportionate, doesn’t it?
 Perhaps even prudent?

 Well, maybe.
 And maybe that’s just a convenient rationalization.
 Maybe, having thus far restricted ourselves to a carefully calibrated series of measured responses to myriad atrocities and outright Russian war crimes, the sudden drawing of an arbitrary line at massed Russian ballistic missile attacks on electrical systems is, logically, an emotional overreaction, and a dangerous one.
 Putin might take it as a declaration of war by NATO, with God knows what consequences.
 Remember, too, that once you have assets in a combat zone, they can come under attack, and may need more protection than they can provide for themselves, with the attendant risk of what the military refers to as “mission creep” – you go in to accomplish one thing, and wind up getting pulled into a wider campaign, something that augurs against taking that fateful first step.
 I could make a good argument that deploying defensive missile batteries well behind the front lines presents a special case, and doesn’t attract the usual risk of being pulled into a quagmire, but you never know, and I won’t fault the American policy community if that’s what drives an undoubtedly reluctant decision to hold back.
 Yet when it comes to this sort of pitiless mauling of defenceless victims, I guess I’ve reached the point where I’m inclined to ignore my own sage advice.
 I can’t take it any more.
 Leave it up to me, and there’ll be Patriot batteries all over the theatre just as fast as we can place them, screw the expense, and screw Putin too if he can’t take a joke, frankly.